 New York Life gives customers the flexibility to choose any policy term between 10 and 20 years.
 If you only needed a policy for 12 years, most companies would require you to go with a 15- or 20-year term to get twelve years of coverage.
 New York Life will actually write you a policy for just the number of years you need.
 It doesn’t offer terms longer than 20 years, though, so if you’re looking for a 30-year policy, you’ll have to choose another company, like TIAA Life.

 New York Life’s standard policies don’t enable you to convert to a whole life policy after the first 10 years of your term; however, when you make your purchase, you can add a rider that removes this stipulation (which I recommend).
 There are more advantages to converting in the early years of your policy, though.
 If you convert within five years, New York Life will give you the option of either getting a whole life policy at the same rate you would’ve gotten when you first purchased your term life policy, or else getting a credit on your account.
 If you decide you’d rather renew your policy instead, New York Life gives you the option to do this at several points during your term, rather than making you wait until the end.

-Customers report a high degree of satisfaction with New York Life’s offerings, according to J.D.
-Power’s 2015 life insurance study.
-It received above-average ratings in all categories, including price, policy offerings and company interaction.
-It provides dozens of online articles to walk you through the process of purchasing a life insurance policy, as well as 24/7 customer service.
+New York Life also provides dozens of online articles to walk you through the process of purchasing a life insurance policy, as well as 24/7 customer service.

 Amica’s stand out feature is its Cost of Living Adjustment rider that will continually adjust your policy’s death benefit to keep up with inflation.
 (No other company on this list offers this.)
 However, you can’t convert your term policy over to a whole life one after 10 years.